How To Regain And Keep Your Luxury Brand Legacy From Fading

 Storytelling: Modern consumers are driven by stories.
 Luxury brands have rich histories that they leverage in their marketing efforts but often become just a poster in a store's display window.
 By weaving these narratives into the brand image, luxury retailers can maintain a deep emotional connection with their consumers.

 Digital Transformation: Today's luxury shoppers want a seamless blend of online and offline experiences.
-While brands should be leveraging augmented reality, virtual try-on, and other tech innovations to enhance the shopping experience, many have forgotten most purchase decisions are still made in their boutiques.
+While brands should leverage augmented reality, virtual try-ons, and other tech innovations to enhance the shopping experience, many have forgotten that most purchase decisions are still made in their boutiques.

 Sustainability and Ethical Production: Younger generations are increasingly conscious of sustainability and ethical production.
 They want to ensure that the luxury items they purchase are produced responsibly, so the ability to talk about those topics and how they relate to a specific customer must be developed.